perowong/pero-blog/content/blog/scale-from-zero-to-milllions/index.md

 Quoted from wikipedia:"Database replication can be used in many database management systems, usually with a master/slave relationship between the original(master) and the copies(slaves)".

+A master database generally only supports write operations.
+A slave database gets copies of the data from the master database and only supports read operations.
+All the data-modifying commands like insert, delete, or update must be sent to the master database.
+Most applications require a much higher ratio of reads to writes; thus, the number of slave databases in a system is usually larger than the number of master databases.
+Figure 1-5 shows a master database with multiple slave databases.

 Unfinished to be written...